mike99mac/minimy-mike99mac/README.md

 This document focuses on the steps to get the *software stack* running, and starts from the very beginning.

-# The Minimy software stack
+# Put it all together

 The overall steps are:

-- Acquire the hardware - typically a Raspberry Pi with a microphone and speakers
+- Acquire the hardware - at minimum a Raspberry Pi with a microphone and speakers
 - Flash a Linux image to a memory device
 - Install and configure Linux
 - Install a toolbox written for Minimy
 - Install and customize Minimy
 - Start using your new personal voice assistant!

+That sounds easy, right?

 ## Acquire the hardware
 I would recommend a Raspberry Pi 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.